 Chiffon was one of the first soft, tub-style margarine products.
 But by the 1960s there were many brands of soft margarines and, to the dismay of ACCO executives, Chiffon lacked notable name recognition among consumers.

-That changed in the 1970s, when the company began airing TV commercials for Chiffon that included a memorable character and a slogan that became a pop catchphrase:
+That changed in the 1970s, when the company began airing TV commercials for Chiffon that included a memorable character and a slogan that became a pop culture catchphrase:

 “It’s not nice to fool Mother Nature.”